brettcrowell/python-gphoto2-timelapse/README.md

   * 2 male-female DuPont/jumper wires also required
 * gPhoto2 Compatible Camera with Power Adapter & USB Cable
   * Tested with Canon 6D and Nikon CoolPix S3300
-  * For Nikon, UC-E6 USB cable & EH-62G AC Adapter required
+  * For Nikon, UC-E6 USB cable & EH-62G A/C Adapter required

 ### Other Recommendations